justindarner/gira/README.md

 * List your current open issue
 * Filter open issues to only those that are in open sprints (Jira Agile integration)
 * Find the issueKey in the current git branch name; print out that issue (the reason I made this)
+* Interactive commit:
+  * includes Jira ticket in commit
+  * asks for git subject (headline), body
+  * asks for time spent (Jira Smart Commit)
+  * asks if you want to move your jira ticket state (jira Smart Commit)

 ## Examples ##
 * `gira -l`  #List open issues